WINTER 100 MILE race

 Route Markers and Navigation

-Some of the route will be on the South Downs Way and on these sections there will be South Downs Way, way-marker posts showing the Acorn sign symbolising a National Trail.
-We will mark the route mainly UK Ultra arrows, UK Ultra ribbons and ground flags.
-A map and compass are not necessary by although, never a bad idea.
+A large part of the route will be on the South Downs Way and on these sections there will be South Downs Way, way-marker posts showing the Acorn sign symbolising a National Trail.
+However, large parts will also not be on the SDW.
+We will mark the entire route mainly with UK Ultra arrows but also, UK Ultra ribbons and ground flags.
+A map and compass are not necessary at all although, never a bad idea.

 Medical